Viv-VanHau/Waste-Classification/MODEL_3_TRASHVLM-HardCases/README.md

 ### Stage 4: Strategic Oversampling (Targeted Buffing)

-To prepare the dataset for the subsequent Vision-Language Model (VLM) training, I implemented a targeted oversampling strategy to balance the "Hard Case" distribution, ensuring at least 50 samples per minority error class.
+To prepare the dataset for the subsequent Vision-Language Model (VLM) training, I implemented a targeted oversampling strategy to balance the "Hard Case" distribution, ensuring at least 50 samples per minority error class

+### Stage 5: Semantic Dataset Structuring for VLM Injection
+After the diagnostic phase, the "Hard Cases" are physically reorganized into a hierarchical directory structure.
+This structure is designed to facilitate Targeted Fine-Tuning for Model 3 (VLM)

+**1. Hierarchical Taxonomy Directory**

+The dataset is split into a multi-level hierarchy: Material Type → Error Root Cause

+- Plastic: Label_Interference, Specular_Reflection, Background_Bias, Boundary_Ambiguity

+- Metal: Label_Interference, Specular_Reflection, Background_Bias, Boundary_Ambiguity

+To assist in error-specific analysis during VLM training, each file is renamed using a strictly formatted metadata string:

+- Format: True-{Label}___Pred-{Label}___Conf-{Score}_{Original_Name}

+- Example: True-plastic_Grade_A___Pred-paper_cardboard___Conf-98.6_img_102.jpg

+By structuring the data this way, we enable Model 3 to perform "Failure-Aware Learning."
+The VLM can now process images not just as raw pixels, but as specific examples of CNN failures.
+This structured repository at Stage6_VLM_Training_Data serves as the primary knowledge base for the subsequent VLM fine-tuning process, aiming to resolve the "Hard Cases" that traditional CNNs cannot handle

 ## 2. Pre-processing Output